United States Capitol revolutionary war and beyond header United States Capitol

 "All see, and most admire, the glare which hovers round the external trappings of elevated office.
 To me there is nothing in it, beyond the lustre which may be reflected from its connection with a power of promoting human felicity." - Letter to Catherine Macaulay Graham, January 9, 1790

-Go to more George Washington Quotes here
+Go to our complete listing of George Washington Quotes here.

-Benjamin Franklin Quotes - Revolutionary War Quotes
+Benjamin Franklin Quotes -

 "Little strokes fell great oaks." - Poor Richard's Almanack, August, 1750